bladecoder/blade-ink-rs/README.md

 ## TODO

+- [ ] Error handling
-- [ ] Test for flow
+- [ ] Cache components string in Path
 - [ ] Use OnceCell to lazy init the cache fields of RTObjects
-- [ ] Error handling
 - [ ] Split large files. ex.
 Get the error handling out of the Story class.
 The performLogic